emonetlab/B-FRET/python/README-python.md

    ​	ii) the entries of`Q_tilde.p_name` if the noise is non-Gaussian.

    *The value of each entry of `pdfs_dict` is a single-argument function returning the pdf whose mode is the argument*.
-In the first part of the code, the mode for all of these priors will be determined by naive curve fitting.
-This will then define the prior distribution once and for all (all hyperparameters fixed).
+In the first part of the estimation, the mode for all of these priors will be determined by simple curve fitting.
+This will then define the prior distribution once and for all (all hyperparameters are now fixed).
 There are useful helper functions in `src/utils.py` for common distributions -- normal, lognormal, and standard uniform.